TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Observations

 \subsection{Ground-based follow-up photometry}

-Bright nearby sources can significantly affect both the radial velocity measurements and the photometry of the target star, potentially leading to false positives or biasing the derived companion mass and radius.
-To mitigate such contamination, we first confirm the transit signal through ground-based photometric follow-up observations to ensure it originates from the star TOI-2155.
-Subsequently, we assess the presence of close stellar companions using high-resolution imaging to identify any contaminating sources that could dilute the transit depth and affect the measured radius of the brown-dwarf companion (See \ref{high_resolution}).
+\changeblue{Ground-based follow-up observations are used to confirm that the transit signal originates from the target star and to rule out nearby eclipsing systems or unresolved contaminants that could mimic or bias the signal.
+We confirm the transit through ground-based photometric follow-up observations.
+We further use high-resolution imaging as part of the follow-up to search for close companions at separations unresolved by TESS and \textit{Gaia}, providing an independent check for contaminating sources that could dilute the transit depth and bias the inferred radius of the transiting companion (see Section~\ref{high_resolution}).}